Conflux-Chain/conflux-doc/docs/EVM-Space/evm_compatibility.md

   - VM
 ---

-The EVM space implements an Ethereum Virtual Machine (EVM).
-Below are some differences between EVM space and Ethereum:
+The eSpace implements an Ethereum Virtual Machine (EVM).
+Below are some differences between eSpace and Ethereum:

 * The `NUMBER` opcode will return the tree-graph `epoch number`.
 * The `BLOCKHASH` opcode can only take `NUMBER-1` as input.
 (Unlike Ethereum, which takes any integer in `NUMBER-256` to `NUMBER-1` as input)